Course Outline

 Machine Translated

-A large number of interactive exercises provide the opportunity to practice various business analysis techniques and process creation.
-Many different techniques demonstrated in a single training significantly expanded my knowledge in the field of business analysis.
+Enjoy a wealth of interactive exercises that provide the opportunity to practice various business analysis and process creation techniques.
+The numerous techniques demonstrated during the training significantly expanded my knowledge in the field of business analysis.

 Kinga Przeszak - Atos Global Delivery Center Polska Sp.
 Z o.o.
 Sp.
 K